2/20/2025

 President and Chief Executive Officer

 Okay.
 Thanks so much for the questions, Ed.
-I'm going to take them in opposite order and then I'll leave the ad comp question for Jula.
+I'm going to take them in opposite order.
+And then I'll leave the adcom question for Jula.
 The SG&A will be incremental.
-We have the infrastructure and so a lot of the readiness is there.
-There will be some variable spend, but that's largely going to occur once we are and if we are approved.
-With regard to pre-commercial activities, it's a lot about planning.
-We do not promote pre-approval, so it's really about preparing and understanding the journey of the patient and the needs of the physicians as Peter outlined.
-But we've got a team in place there in the field.
-They've got a job and that is to identify and treat additional patients by GAN and as Peter said, that's really going to help in establishing that trust, the relationships and the profile of Phil Spari.
+We have the infrastructure, and so, you know, a lot of the readiness is there.
+There will be some variable spend, but that's largely going to occur, you know, once we are and if we are approved.
+With regard to precommercial activities, it's a lot about planning.
+There is, we do not promote preapproval, so it's really about preparing. and understanding the journey of the patient and the needs of the physicians, as Peter outlined.
+But, you know, we've got a team in place.
+They're in the field.
+They've got a job, and that is to identify and treat additional patients by Gannon.
+As Peter said, that's really going to help in, you know, establishing that trust, the relationships, and the profile of Phil Sparry.
 So that really is largely the activities.
-And I think one thing we've mentioned in the past, but I think it really bears repeating on this question, is that nephrologists know that there is an urgency to treat patients with FSGS.
-It's very different than how they were trained in IGAN.
+And I think, you know, one thing we've mentioned in the past, but I think it really bears repeating on this question, is nephrologists know that there is an urgency to treat patients with FSGS.
+It's very different than how they were trained on IGAN.
 There is a desperation for something to be approved in FSGS.
-So I think that that's a dynamic that is going to play out if we are approved.
-With that, I'll turn that over to the question about the ad comp questions to Jula.
+So I think that that's a, you know, a dynamic that is going to play out if we are approved.
+With that, I'll turn that over to the question about the ADCOM questions to Julo.

 speaker